I-Himanshu/E-Share/README.md

-# LinkSync
+# E-Share

-LinkSync is a web application that allows users to easily share text and files between devices.
-Whether you're working on your laptop, tablet, or smartphone, LinkSync ensures seamless synchronization of your data across all your devices.
+E-Share is a web application that allows users to easily share text and files between devices.
+Whether you're working on your laptop, tablet, or smartphone, E-Share ensures seamless synchronization of your data across all your devices.

 ## Features